Jimbly/timezone-mock/README.md

 When `register` is called, it replaces the global Date constructor with a mocked Date object which behaves as if it is in the specified timezone.

+Note: Future timezone transitions are likely to change due to laws, etc.  Make sure to always test using specific dates in the past.
+The timezone data used by `timezone-mock 1.0.4+` should be up accurate for all times through the end of 2018.

 Note: Node v8.0.0 changed how the string "YYYY-MM-DDTHH:MM:SS" is interpreted.
 It was previously interpreted as a UTC date, but now is a local date.
 If your code is using dates of this format, results will be inconsistent.  timezone-mock